NoLtour/Uni-notes/Mathematics for Engineering and the Environment/14U Statistics 2/binomial distribution.md

 >> $P( k_{max} \geq N_{S} \geq k_{min} )=$ probability that the number of successful trials is equal to or between $k_{max}$ and $k_{min}$ for $n$ number of trials
 >> $\begin{pmatrix}n  \\  k\end{pmatrix}= \frac{n!}{(n-k)k!}$

-You probably wont be asked to manuall sum these, most calculators will have binomial distorbution specific functions so learn how to
+You probably wont be asked to manuall sum these, most calculators will have binomial distorbution specific functions so learn how to use those, else find something online that does it.